 SMG’s Blue Hills (Mungada) Direct Shipping Iron Ore (DSO) Project commenced operations in April 2013 and went into care and maintenance in May 2015 due to delays in receiving environmental approval to mine an extension of the resource.

 The project involves mining, crushing, screening and transport of iron ore from two open pits at Blue Hills.
-Ore is transported via rail and exported through the port of Geraldton, so far SMC has mined over 4Mt of high grade iron ore.
+Ore is transported via rail and exported through the port of Geraldton, so far SMG has mined over 4Mt of high grade iron ore.
 The current DSO resource is 7Mt.

-SMC has completed a 5 year rehabilitation project with Botanic Parks and Gardens Authority, Kings Park Science Division; to develop best practice mine rehabilitation procedures.
-With this Blue Hills extension proposal, SMC has committed to a further five year restoration project with the ARC Industrial Transformation Training Centre for Mine Site Restoration (CMSR) to ensure world’s best practice mine site restoration is continued.
+SMG has completed a 5 year rehabilitation project with Botanic Parks and Gardens Authority, Kings Park Science Division; to develop best practice mine rehabilitation procedures.
+With this Blue Hills extension proposal, SMG has committed to a further five year restoration project with the ARC Industrial Transformation Training Centre for Mine Site Restoration (CMSR) to ensure world’s best practice mine site restoration is continued.

 Article reproduced with permission from Kings Park and Botanic Garden.
 Previously published in “For People and Plants” – Friends of Kings Park Quarterly Magazine, issue 94.